|

 Internet and Telecommunications Reports

-dramatically changed the nature of telecommunications in the
+have dramatically changed the nature of telecommunications in the country.
+The mobile

-market.
+around 25% market share.
 The mobile industry should continue to boom.
-Fixed-lines,
+Fixed-line services

 summary